rafaelpernil2/StatefulPromises/README.md

 StatefulPromises is an NPM package implemented in Typescript using Knockout 3.5 for working with promises statefully.

-This project is an extension of ParallelPromises
+This project is an extension of [rafaelpernil2/ParallelPromises](https://github.com/rafaelpernil2/ParalellPromises)

 ## Table of Contents
 - [Installation](#installation)